 Thanks for your help so far with the AOB investigation.
-On Friday last Vivienne and I
+On Friday last Vivienne and I after AOB approached John Wilkinson (NED) In short we are content that we continue with formal MHPS process and have lifted the immediate exclusion.

-However Use given Colin Weir's role as his CD at the time this broke there is a potential conflict of interest even though from our perspective he was doing a great job.
+However Usi given Colin Weir's role as his CD at the time this broke there is a potential conflict of interest even though from our perspective he was doing a great job.